Here are some of the common terms you’ll come across when buying and selling real estate.

 Real Estate Agents Act 2008 (REAA 2008)

-This is the Act that provides for the regulation of the real estate industry in New Zealand.
+The Act that provides for the regulation of the real estate industry in New Zealand.

 Real Estate Authority (REA)

-Real Estate Authority, the Government regulator of the New Zealand real estate industry.
+The government regulator of the New Zealand real estate industry.

 Real Estate Agents Disciplinary Tribunal (READT)